-The Whitman Center, located in a picturesque setting on Lewis Avenue in Bedford Township, is administered by the CCS Division and exemplifies the community service commitment of the college.
+The Whitman Center, located in a picturesque setting on Lewis Avenue in Bedford Township, is administered by the Vice President of Student and Information Services and exemplifies the community service commitment of the college.
 Opened in the fall of 1991, the Whitman Center is designed to serve the residents of Southeast Michigan and Northwest Ohio and offers a wide range of credit courses applicable toward an associate degree, or transfer to a four-year institution.
 The center also offers Lifelong Learning classes, customized training and a variety of unique programs and exhibits for the community.
 Students are able to complete all registration functions at this site as well as purchase books at the beginning of the semester.
 The center has a Business Learning Lab staffed by computer technicians and a student lounge provides an opportunity to relax or work in groups.

-For more information on Whitman Center office hours, available classes, counseling appointments, etc., visit the CCS Division website at www.monroeccc.edu/ccs/whitman.htm.
+For more information on Whitman Center office hours, available classes, counseling appointments, etc., visit www.monroeccc.edu/whitman/.